 Timbit died suddenly Sunday afternoon, 22 April 2018.

 The pet who’d been nicknamed ‘Mr. Timbit’ and ‘Timmy’ passed away from congestive heart failure.
-It was a terrible shock to all.
+It was a terrible shock.

 Timbit also died alone in his favourite chair — his ‘perch’ in the living room — his window on the world.